 Shabbat Morning worship – select Saturdays at 10:00 a.m. (see calendar)

-Our Shabbat morning service includes many of the traditional elements: Birchot haShachar (morning blessings), P’sukei d’Zimra (songs of praise), and Shacharit (morning service).
+Our Shabbat morning service includes many of the traditional elements: Birchot haShachar (morning blessings), P’sukei d’Zimra (songs of praise), and Shacharit (morning service) along with modern tunes and commentary.
 The central feature on Shabbat morning is our Torah service.
-We also chant the “haftarah” (concluding part).
-Our Rabbi leads the service and various congregants chant from the Torah and the haftarah.
-(If you would like to chant, please let us know!)
+Rabbi leads the service as various congregants chant from the Torah and join in song.
+If you are interested in chanting Torah please let us know!

-Following our Shabbat morning service, we share a dairy/scaled fish potluck luncheon and enjoy prolonging our time together, allowing us to further our celebration of our day of rest.
+Following our Shabbat morning service, we share a potluck luncheon (dairy/scaled fish only please), allowing us to further our celebration of our day of rest and get to know each other.

 If you’d like to keep in touch with our service schedule: